 So view everything with a critical mind, use primary sources, open your mind to views that may be uncomfortable to your mind.

 But above all, take time to pull your energy away from mainstream culture.
 Listen to your intuition.
 Think for yourself to make up your own mind.

-Apply the logic of common law that is basically as long as you do no actual harm to others, you are free to do as you please.
+Apply the logic of natural law that as long as you do no actual harm to others, you are free to do as you please.

 Reject authority, trust yourself.